The Copper Queen was selected as the winner of Arizona Opera’s inaugural commission initiative, Arizona SPARK.

 The Copper Queen focuses around the cultural lore of a real woman in Arizona history, Julia Lowell, who lived at The Copper Queen Hotel in Bisbee, Arizona during the first decade of the twentieth century.
 Julia’s ghost is alleged to haunt the hotel ever since her tragic suicide.
 The opera’s narrative is split between Julia’s own time and a century later.
 This structure allows a contemporary character in the opera, named Addison Moore, to experience revelations of Julia’s tortured life and afterlife along with the audience.

 Service Provider is an original one-act chamber work commissioned by the Washington National Opera for the 2015 American Opera Initiative.
-The Washington Post hailed the piece as "the crowd pleaser" at its Kennedy Center premiere.
-Urban Arias premiered Service Provider at the Signature Theatre after it was selected by Fort Worth Opera's 2017 Frontiers showcase.
+The Washington Post hailed the piece as “the crowd pleaser” at its Kennedy Center premiere.
+Urban Arias premiered Service Provider at the Signature Theatre after it was selected by Fort Worth Opera’s 2017 Frontiers showcase.
+It has subsequently been seen at Opera Memphis and Hawaii Opera Theater.

 Service Provider details the erosion of modern romance by our obsession with mobile technology.
 When a loving couple goes out for their anniversary dinner at an elegant restaurant, the evening descends into farcical disaster as the incessant cell phone usage ultimately unmasks the fractured reality of their marriage.
 The twenty minute opera is scored for soprano, mezzo, tenor and baritone, accompanied by twelve instruments. (clink here for more accolades of Service Provider)